-While Wave has dropped several integrations since the last time I reviewed this software, they have added one major integration—Zapier.
-Zapier connects Wave users with nearly 500 third-party add-ons, which addresses one common complaint about lack of integrations.
-In addition to Zapier, the integration list for Wave includes:
+While Wave has dropped several integrations since the last time the first time I reviewed this software, they have added one major integration—Zapier.
+Zapier connects Wave users with nearly 500 third-party add-ons, which addresses one common complaint about the lack of integrations.
+(Note: the Zapier integration doesn’t show up on the Wave side of things.
+To access it, you have to go through Zapier’s site and connect to the Wave API).
+In addition to Zapier, the integration list includes:

 - Paypal – Accept online payments and enable electronic payment of invoices.
 (Read our review here.)

-- Etsy – Connects your Ety store expenses to Wave.
-Also provides a testimonial and media platform to promote your items.
+- Etsy – Connects your Etsy store expenses to Wave and provides a testimonial and media platform to promote your items.

 - Shoeboxed – Replaces your receipt shoebox with a cloud-based expense tracking tool.
 Includes receipt scanning and expense reports.

-Wave uses 256-bit data encryption as well as a read-only version of banking information to protect private data.
-Data is automatically backed up and servers are monitored 24/7 by physical security.
+Wave currently uses 256-bit data encryption as well as a read-only version of banking information to protect private data.
+Data is automatically backed up, and servers are monitored 24/7 by physical security.
+The company is currently transferring to Amazon Web Hosting for added security and uptime (as slow servers and downtime are issues for Wave).
 Read more about Wave’s security measures here.

-Until then, the current feature set and free price point will still be a good fit for many small businesses.
-The quality of these features often rivals and exceeds that of paid software.
-With beautiful invoicing, easy expense tracking, and no artificial limits on the word ‘free,’ Wave is definitely worth giving a try.
-Besides, it won’t cost you anything.
+The quality of the features the company does offer often rivals and exceeds that of paid software.
+With beautiful invoicing, easy expense tracking, strong customer service, and no artificial limits on the word ‘free,’ Wave is definitely worth a try.